 Since they need so little maintenance, cacti ought to be some of the easiest plants to grow.
 Unfortunately, it’s hard to accept just how little maintenance they really need, and plenty of cactus owners accidentally kill them with kindness by watering them too much.
 Keep reading to learn more about symptoms of overwatering in cactus, and how to avoid overwatered cactus plants.

 Am I watering my cactus too much?
 Very possibly.
 Cacti aren’t just drought tolerant – they need some drought to survive.
 Their roots rot easily and too much water can kill them.

 Unfortunately, the symptoms of overwatering in cactus are very misleading.
 In the beginning, overwatered cactus plants actually show signs of health and happiness.
 They may plump up and put out new growth.
 Underground, however, the roots are suffering.

 As they get waterlogged, the roots will die and rot.
 As more roots die, the plant aboveground will start to deteriorate, usually turning soft and changing color.
 By this point, it may be too late to save it.
 It’s important to catch the symptoms early, when the cactus is plump and growing quickly, and to slow down watering considerably at that point.

 How to Prevent Overwatering Of Cactus Plants

-All plants need less water in the winter, and cacti are no exception.
-A cactus may need to be watered only once per month or even less during the winter months.
+All plants need less water in the winter and cacti are no exception.
+Your cactus may need to be watered only once per month or even less during the winter months.
 No matter the time of year, it’s essential that your cactus’ roots not be allowed to sit in standing water.
-Make sure your growing medium drains very well, and always empty the saucer of container grown cacti if any water pools in it.
+Make sure your growing medium drains very well and always empty the saucer of container grown cacti if any water pools in it.